How to Use This Calculator

 This lookup-based approach accounts for the non-linear and often qualitative nature of apparel sizing.

-Converting an Asian Large Top to a US Size
+Converting an Asian Large Top to a US Size: A Worked Example

-2. Select Garment Category: Choose "Tops / Shirts / Jackets".
+- Select Garment Category: The user chooses "Tops / Shirts / Jackets".

-3. Calculator Processes: The tool references its internal mapping for tops.
+- Calculator Processes: The tool references its internal mapping for tops.
+For Asian 'L', it finds the US equivalent 'M' with a 'True medium' fit.

 This conversion helps the customer confidently select the correct size, knowing the likely US equivalent and fit characteristics.